Call us before your next health care rant, GOP pols tell Jimmy Kimmel

 The Cassidy-Graham bill would do away with Obamacare’s Medicaid expansion, subsidies for private insurance, eliminate the requirement that Americans have insurance under the Affordable Care Act, and payments to insurers to reduce out-of-pocket costs.
 In their place, it would offer states a new block grant they could use to spend on health care mostly as they saw fit.
 But the block grant would include less total federal spending, meaning states would struggle to cover the same number of people.

-"All I can say is that if you're in Texas or if you're in Maine, Virginia, and Missouri, there will be resources in your state that you've not had, to provide you coverage and we have protections for pre-existing conditions," said Cassidy.
+"All I can say is that if you're in Texas or if you're in Maine, Virginia and Missouri, there will be resources in your state that you've not had, to provide you coverage, and we have protections for pre-existing conditions," Cassidy said.

 Graham, for his part, called the idea that his proposal might allow for states not to cover people with pre-existing conditions "complete garbage."